-The visiting hours for all units at the San Bernardino Central Juvenile Hall are between the hours of 6:00 pm till 7:30 pm.
+The visiting hours for all units at the San Bernardino Central Juvenile Hall vary based on the juvenile’s housing unit.
 Appointments are NOT necessary, hence visits are accommodated on a first-come, first served basis.
 Check-in at least 30 minutes before visit time begins.
-No visitor check-in will be accepted after 7:00 pm.
-Visitations are from Monday through Thursday only.
-No visits will be accommodated on weekends including Friday.

 - Unit 1A: Sun 2:30 pm to 4:40pm

 - Unit 2A: Sun 6 pm to 8 pm

 - Unit 2B: Mon 2:30 pm to 4:30 pm

 - Unit 2C: Fri 2:30 pm to 4:30 pm

 - Unit 2D: Fri 6 pm to 8 pm